oe7drt/oe7drt-hugo/content/post/2020-11-22-virtual-machine-on-big-sur-not-starting/index.md

 +++
-title = "My virtual windows machine from VirtualBox on Big Sur will not start" summary = "A quick fix if your virtual machine will not start.
-As long, as you got the same configuration as me" date = 2020-11-22T18:02:45+01:00 tags = ["macos","big sur","virtualbox"]
+title = 'My virtual windows machine from VirtualBox on Big Sur will not start' summary = '''A quick fix if your virtual machine will not start.
+As long, as
+	you got the same configuration as me.''' date = 2020-11-22T18:02:45+01:00 tags = ["macos","big sur","virtualbox"]